-In determining the extent of adverse effects, taking into account the sensitivity of the landscape or receptor combined with the Magnitude of Change proposed, the level of effects is along a continuum to ensure that each effect has been considered consistently and in turn cumulatively.
-This continuum may include the following effects (based on the descriptions provided on the Quality Planning website):
+In determining the extent of adverse effects. taking into account the sensitivity of the landscape or receptor combined with the Magnitude of Change proposed, the level of effects is along a continuum to ensure that each effect has been considered consistently and in turn cumulatively.
+This continuum may include the following effects (based on the descriptions provided on the Quality Planning website - Determining the Extent of Adverse Effects3):